How RPA and AI drive end-to-end intelligent process automation

 According to Grand View Research, the global intelligent document processing market is projected to reach a staggering $11.29 billion by 2030, underscoring the rapid adoption of intelligent processing automation (IPA) technologies across industries.

-It’s a combination that offers an integrated approach to automation, capable of executing tasks, learning from data patterns and driving informed decisions — streamlining end-to-end business and IT processes across functions.
+It’s a combination that offers an integrated approach to automation, capable of executing tasks, adapting to new context or data patterns and driving informed decisions — streamlining end-to-end business and IT processes across functions.
+This accelerates task execution to shorten business cycles, reduce handoffs and deliver measurable ROI.

 > Learn more | How to drive more value from automation with intelligent capture